maheshz03/avalanche-module-1/README.md

 ## Usefulness

-The following are the functions of the contract:
+The contract consists of the following functions:

-1. {upgrade()}: This function enables a user to become a premium member.
-2. {access()}: Provides customers with an active premium membership with access to premium content.
-To guarantee that only premium members have access to premium content, it makes use of the {require` expression.
-The function uses the `reverse` statement to revert with a custom error message if the condition is not met.
-3. {checkStatus(address _user)}: Allows you to see the membership status of a particular user.
-If a user does not have an active membership, it triggers an error using the assert statement to indicate the absence of an active premium membership.
+upgrade(): Allows a user to upgrade their membership to premium status. access(): Grants access to premium content for users with an active premium membership.
+It utilizes the require statement to ensure that only premium members can access premium content.
+If the condition is not met, the function reverts with a custom error message using the revert statement. checkStatus(address _user): Enables checking the status of a specific user's membership.
+It uses the assert statement to verify the user's premium membership status.

 ## Usage
 Deploy the smart contract on the Ethereum blockchain.